 We welcome the opportunity for our sites to be captured, however as UAVs become more popular and more widely used, we also have a duty of care to protect our historic monuments and ensure the safety of visitors and staff.

 For this reason anyone who wishes to operate a UAV on property under the care of HES must obtain prior consent.
-Please carefully read our drone guidance for information on drone usage at our sites before submitting an application form:
+Please carefully read our drone policy for information on drone usage at our sites before submitting an application form:

 The length of the application process will depend on a variety of factors: the pilot’s preparation of the drone flight (outlined in our guidance), site staff availability, the requirements of the historic site in question, and the complexity of the request.